Journal Star (Peoria, Illinois)

 The Journal Star is the major daily newspaper for Peoria, Illinois, and surrounding area.
-First owned locally, then employee-owned, it is currently owned by Gannett.
+First owned locally, then employee-owned, it is currently owned by USA Today Co.

 History

 The oldest ancestor of the Journal Star, the Peoria Daily Transcript, was founded by N.C.
 Nason and first published on December 17, 1855.
 The Peoria Journal was founded as an afternoon paper by Eugene F. Baldwin the former editor of the Daily Transcript, and J. B. Barnes, and first published on December 3, 1877.
 The initial circulation was 1,700; one month later, it was 4,100.
 Henry Means Pindell started the Peoria Herald in 1889; he soon bought out the Daily Transcript, forming the Herald-Transcript.
 Baldwin, who had since left the Journal, started the Peoria Star, with Charles M. Powell on November 7, 1897.
 Pindell bought the Journal in 1900, sold the Herald-Transcript in 1902, and, after that newspaper had become the Transcript, bought it back in 1916 and merged it with the Journal, creating the Peoria Journal-Transcript, with the Transcript in the morning and the Journal in the afternoon.

 In 1944, the Journal and Transcript and their rival Star combined presses as Peoria Newspapers Inc. with the Star as a morning paper and the Journal-Transcript as an afternoon paper, but retained their competition in journalism until 1954, when a full merger was agreed to.
 Once the agreement was reached, both the morning and afternoon papers immediately changed their names to the Journal Star.
 To hold the merged newspaper, the current newspaper headquarters were built near War Memorial Drive (U.S. Route 150) and the McClugage Bridge; the first edition from the new presses was on November 14, 1955.

 During a newspaper strike in 1958, members of the Newspaper Guild printed a temporary paper, The Peoria Citizen.